Orcapt/orca-pip/docs/guides/STORAGE_SDK_GUIDE.md

 ## Overview

-Lexia Storage provides a workspace-scoped API for file storage with S3-compatible interface.
-The Python SDK (`LexiaStorage`) is included in the `lexia` package and provides a simple, unified interface for storage operations.
+Orca Storage provides a workspace-scoped API for file storage with S3-compatible interface.
+The Python SDK (`OrcaStorage`) is included in the `orca` package and provides a simple, unified interface for storage operations.

 ### Features